Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 * MAG 'categories' correspond to the putative roles (see 4.2)
 * Used `code/summarize_mag_cov_counts.R`
 * As a source, used `results/tables/MAG_confirmed_roles_bwa.tsv`
 * Calculated the number of MAGs per category, saved the results as `results/tables/MAG_counts_summary.tsv`.
-This table is referenced in the text as **Table SXXX**
+This table is referenced in the text as **Supplementary Table 4**
 * Calculated the total coverage depth per  MAGs per category, saved results into `results/tables/MAG_coverage_summary.tsv`
 * Saved metagenomes that had an LFS MAG, but its coverage was lower than combined coverage of bacteria in `analysis/05_MAGs/tables/MAG_coverage_high_bacteria.tsv`
 * Produced a plot showing the relationship between the number of MAGs and sequencing depth, saved as `results/figures/mags_vs_depth.png`.
-This figure is referenced in the text as **Fig. SXXX**
+This figure is referenced in the text as **Extended Data Fig. 3**

 ### 5.2.
 Analyzed relative abundance for the key bacterial genera
 * Abundance inferred from the coverage depth.
 Relative abundance is relative to the LFS abundance
 * Relative abundance of a lineage in a sample = (coverage depth of its MAG)/(coverage depth of the LFS MAG)
 * Only the metagenomes that yielded an LFS MAG were used
 * Used `code/relative_cov_bac.R` to plot relative abundance of the key symbiont groups: 13 top bacterial genera and the tree eukaryotic symbiont groups
 * Saved as "results/figures/relative_cov_boxplot_genus.png".
-This figure is referenced in the text as **Fig. SXXX**
+This figure is referenced in the text as **Extended Data Fig. 5**
 * Saved the table that contains median relative abundanceper bacterial genus as `results/tables/median_relative_coverage_by_genus.tsv`.
-This table is referenced in the text as **Table SXXX**
+This table is referenced in the text as **Supplementary Table 6**

 ## 6. Analyzing how sequencing depth affects MAG recovery
 Software used: